CarltonW/CarltonW.GitHub.io/_posts/2020-11-09-how-to-quick-launch-windows-10-development-environment.md

 ![Image is extracted](/img/quicklaunch/ExtractingImage.png "Extracting Image")

 <br>
-<center>Finally, after an hour my virtual machine is created.
+<center>Finally, my virtual machine is created.
 From here you can edit the settings or Connect.
 We're going to edit the settings first.</center>
 ![Virtual Machine Created](/img/quicklaunch/VMCreated.png "Virtual Machine has been created")

 <br>